 Honors LIFE Economics is the study of basic macro- and microeconomic concepts for non-business majors.
 This course will help the student develop an understanding of economic systems based on freedom.
 It will emphasize the importance of individual initiative and involvement in day-to-day community and business matters.
 Developing literacy about individual responsibility in personal and community decision-making is a primary concern.
 As an honors section, this class will explore the topic of free enterprise and economics through classroom discussion, enrichment activities and field trips.
-Prerequisite: Enrollment in the Dutile Honors Program or a minimum composite ACT of 26 or SAT equivalent.
+Prerequisite: Enrollment in the Dutile Honors Program or a minimum composite ACT 26, SAT of 1230, or a CLT score of 81.